freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 The FreeBSD i386 kernel, prior to the 12.0-RELEASE version, split the 4GB address space of the platform into 3GB (minus 4MB) accessible to userspace accesses and 1GB for kernel accesses.
-In other words, neither kernel nor userspace could access a full 4GB address space.
+Neither kernel nor userspace could access a full 4GB address space.
 Programs that require very large virtual address spaces, such as clang when compiling or lld when linking, could run out of address
 space: 3GB of address space was insufficient for their operation.